Certified Community Behavioral Health Clinic

 A Certified Community Behavioral Health Clinic (CCBHC) is a type of health clinic in the United States that treats mental health and substance abuse disorders regardless of the patient's health insurance status and ability to pay for care.
-CCBHCs are funded through Medicaid or SAMHSA grants.
+A CCBHC is funded through Medicaid or SAMHSA grants.

-A private, for-profit clinic or organization cannot become a CCBHC, but can enter into a formal agreement with a CCBHC to become a “designated collaborating organization” (DCO).
+A private, for-profit clinic or organization is not eligible to become a CCBHC, but can enter into a formal agreement with a CCBHC to become a “designated collaborating organization” (DCO).

-CCBHCs began in 2017 in eight states in a demonstration program following the passage of the Excellence in Mental Health Care Act, which was part of the Protecting Access to Medicare Act of 2014.
+In 2017, eight states participated in a demonstration program following the passage of the Excellence in Mental Health Care Act, which was part of the Protecting Access to Medicare Act of 2014.

-Over 500 CCBHCs are operating across the US in every state except Delaware, North Dakota, South Dakota, and South Carolina.
+As a result, CCBHCs were formed, with over 500 CCBHCs are operating across the US in every state except Delaware, North Dakota, South Dakota, and South Carolina.